CHASHUR/The-Todo/README.md

 # The-Todo
- created a todo which store's data in local storage of your pc (1st project)
+ created a todo which store's data in local storage of your pc